Beee4life/acf-city-selector/README.md

 This plugin hasn't been tested yet in the following situations:
 * as a single or repeater field on a user page
 * most front-end usage (except single use)
+* with the Gutenberg editor (and don't hold your breath either)

 <a name="todo"></a>
 ### TODO